Otto Virtanen: 2024: Roland Garros, Wimbledon debut and first win, top 100

 Virtanen entered the main draw of the 2024 French Open as a lucky loser, making his debut at this major.
 He lost to fellow qualifier Filip Misolic in five sets.

 Ranked No. 149, he qualified for the 2024 Wimbledon Championships making also his debut, and defeated Max Purcell for his first Major win.
 He lost to Tommy Paul in the second round.

 He also qualified for the 2024 US Open making his second consecutive appearance.
 He recorded his first win at this Grand Slam, defeating fellow qualifier Quentin Halys.

 Following lifting his sixth challenger title (out of six finals) in Brest, France, after saving three match points, Virtanen reached the top 100 in the rankings on 28 October 2024.
 He became just the tenth player in Challenger history to win his first six final appearances and first since Alexander Bublik in 2019.

 2025: Masters debut and first win

-Virtanen recorded the biggest win of his career over top-30 player and fifth seed Sebastian Korda as a qualifier at the 2025 Open 13 Provence in Marseille.
+Virtanen recorded the biggest win of his career thus far over top-30 player and fifth seed Sebastian Korda as a qualifier at the 2025 Open 13 Provence in Marseille.

 Ranked No. 130, Virtanen made his Masters 1000 debut in Rome at the 2025 Italian Open after qualifying for the main draw and defeated Hamad Medjedovic recording his first Masters win.

+2026: First Top 5 win

+Virtanen recorded the biggest win of his career over world No. 5 Ben Shelton, as a qualifier, in the opening round of the 2026 Wimbledon Championships, winning in five sets.
+He became the first ATP Finnish player in the Open Era to defeat a top five seed at a Major.
+It was also his first Top 10 and Top 5 win.